redomino/redomino.css3theme/README.txt

 Introduction
 ============

-This is an autoadaptative Plone Theme (based on sunburst)
+An responsive Plone Theme (based on sunburst).

+CSS3theme is a resposive (or  autoadaptative, as you prefer) theme for Plone 4 that automatically adapts to the display of the device you're using to surf the Web.
+This  means that, with CSS3theme, you have one single theme that works for every mobile device available in the market.

 Compatibility testing: desktop
 ------------------------------

 Perfect:

-- firefox 3.6 - 4
+- firefox 3.6 - 11
-- chrome 12
+- chrome 18
 - opera 11

-Almost perfect

-- IE 9 (some problems but amended (incompatibility between border-radius and gradients, lack of support of border-image)
-- IE 7-8 (the same problems as for IE9 plus lack of border radius support (amended) )
+- IE 7-8-9 (degrades gracefully)

-not supported: IE6 (not supported by Plone sunburst theme)
+not supported: IE6 (not fully supported by Plone sunburst theme)

-Compatibility testing mobile and tablet
+Compatibility testing: mobile and tablet
 ----------------------------------------

 Perfect:

-- tablet android (archos 70) portrait
+- tablet android 2.2 (archos 70) portrait
-- tablet android (archos 70) landscape
+- tablet android 2.2 (archos 70) landscape
-- cell android (htc desire hd, htc grafia) portrait
+- cell android 2.2 - 2.3 (htc desire hd, htc grafia) portrait
-- cell android (htc desire hd, htc grafia) landscape
+- cell android 2.2 - 2.3 (htc desire hd, htc grafia) landscape
 - ipad2 landscape
 - ipad2 portrait
 - iphone 3g portrait